Syntax : Escape Characters, Delimiters and Quotes

 Using "Double Quotes"

-If a single parameter contains spaces, you can still pass it as one item by surrounding in "quotes" - this works well for long filenames.
+If a single parameter contains spaces, you can pass it as one item by surrounding in "quotes" - this works well for long filenames.

 If a parameter is used to supply a filename like this: